 Step 1: Find the checklist(s).
 Starting from the Wisconsin eBird portal, go to the “My eBird” tab and click “Manage My Checklists” on the right side.

 Step 2: Click “View or edit” to pull up the checklist you want to change.

 (Note that some atlas checklists may show up as “Archived” here.
 This is a glitch we are working to fix and shouldn’t concern you right now.
 These checklists are in fact editable when accessed from the Atlas eBird portal.)

-Step 3: Choose “Change Portal” on the lower right hand side, and change it to “Wisconsin Breeding Bird Atlas”.
+Step 3: Open the Checklist Tools menu, go to “Change Portal”, and change it to “Wisconsin Breeding Bird Atlas”.
 Hit the green “Change Portal” button for it to take effect.

 Step 4: Verify that the location you birded corresponds to a point in the correct atlas block.
 To do this, you will need to open up the map in eBird that shows your location in relation to the Atlas blocks.
 To do this, right-click on the “Submit Observations” tab to open the page in a new tab or window (and thus leave your checklist still open [on a mac you need to hold “ctrl” and click]).
 In the box called “Find it on a Map”, start typing the county name where your observation was.
 The county name will pop up, click on it, and it will take you to a map showing the Atlas blocks.

 Step 5: Zoom in on the map using the plus sign on the right hand side of the map.
 Click and hold to drag the map.
 As you zoom in you should see your point where you plotted the observations.
 Is the point correctly in the block where you saw the breeding birds?
 Is it very close to the edge of a block?
 You may need to edit your checklist or submit another adjacent checklist to make sure all of the birds reported are in the correct block.